TUDelft-CS4110/2016-sre-crew/Report.md

 * **State 0**: The original state of the application in the first screen.
-Here the only possible action from the alphabet is to press the menu_add button.
+Here, the only possible action from the alphabet is to press the menu_add button.
-* **State 1**: All NOTFOUND actions will lead to this state.
+* **State 1**: All not found actions will lead to this sink state.
 * **State 2**: After pressing the menu_add button this state is reached.
 From here the popup is visible and it is possible to enter the groupText or press either of the two buttons, OK or Cancel.
-Pressing Cancel will close the popup and lead back to state 0.
+Pressing Cancel will close the popup and lead back to _S<sub>0</sub>_.
-Pressing OK without having any text entered will not do anything since it is now allowed to create a new group with empty text.
+Pressing OK without having any text entered will not do anything since it is not allowed to create a new group with empty text.
-* **State 3**: Entering text will lead to a new state since now pressing OK has different consequences.
+* **State 3**: Entering text in _S<sub>2</sub>_ will lead to a new state since now pressing OK has different consequences.
-Like before, pressing Cancel will close the popup and return to state 0.
+Like before, pressing Cancel will close the popup and return to _S<sub>0</sub>_.
-Now, pressing OK will create a new group with the name entered in the text field and then close the popup and return to state 0.
+Now, pressing OK will create a new group with the name entered in the text field and then close the popup and return to _S<sub>0</sub>_.

 This state machine is an accurate description of what happens if these actions are performed in the application.
 In this small example, there don't seem to be any mysterious states or any unwanted transitions.

-### Discussions (maybe) (I say we include the discussion in each section of the app)
-* Summerize what we were able to do and what not

 ## Future Work / Conclusion
 After extending the implemented tools, we had an automated process to fuzz android applications with random inputs and random actions on its elements.
 Using this we were able to successfully fuzz two applications and gain better insight about them.
 Moreover, the type of fuzzing cases varied from text input to random click actions.